 - one (1) U.S. sized passport photograph (Note: these are a different size from Australian sized passport photographs.)

-- One self-addressed Express Post or Registered Post envelope for the return of your new and old passports.
+- One self-addressed, Express Post or Registered Post envelope for the return of your new and old passports.
 Please add the signature on delivery feature available from Australia Post to ensure safe delivery.
-Be sure to provide an envelope big enough to fit a passport (and, if applicable, any original documents submitted with your application)
+Be sure to provide an envelope big enough to fit a passport (and, if applicable, any original documents submitted with your application) – minimum 20mm thickness/500gms.

 - original documentation to support name change or change of other descriptive data (if applicable); certified photocopies are not acceptable